Different Slants

 He walked over to me and embraced me, very upset that he had “picked on somebody not his own size” contrary to what he had always told me was the proper way to conduct myself.
 We didn’t speak—I wasn’t able to speak—and he helped me climb the cement steps into our kitchen.
 I was a mess and felt disgusting.

-I immediately washed my face with ivory soap and steaming hot water, which I’d earlier learned would make most of my allergic symptoms stop.
+I immediately washed my face with soap and steaming hot water, which I’d earlier learned would make most of my allergic symptoms stop.
 He sat at the kitchen table and watched me.
 He had no idea what he should do.
 After a while, I dried my face and my father got a clear view of my swollen, red, bloodshot eyes, and he could hear the hoarse wheezing as I was breathing.
 I went into our bathroom and stared into the mirror.
 I looked terrible.

 The incident changed our relationship for the rest of our lives.
 Forty-two years.
 He learned the hard way that I wouldn’t lie to him.
 He could trust me, no matter what.